Measurement of the branching fraction of $D_s^+\to \tau^+ \nu_{\tau}$ via $\tau^+ \to \mu^+ \nu_{\mu}\bar{\nu_{\tau}}$: SYSTEMATIC UNCERTAINTIES

 \subsection{TAG-MODE DEPENDENT SYSTEMATIC UNCERTAINTIES}

 Several sources of potential systematic bias are associated with the tag mode, and are hence classified as tag-mode dependent.

 The systematic uncertainties on the fitted yields of the ST $D^-_s$ mesons are assessed by using alternative signal and background shapes.
 The alternative signal shapes are obtained by changing the baseline choices derived from inclusive MC sample to those from the signal MC sample.
 The alternative background shapes are obtained by varying the order of the nominal Chebychev function by $\pm 1$.
 For a given ST mode, the differences in the ratio of the yields of ST $D^-_s$ mesons over the corresponding efficiency for all variations, and the background fluctuation of the fitted yield of ST $D^-_s$ are re-weighted by the yields of ST $D^-_s$ mesons in various data samples and are added in quadrature.
 An additional component to this uncertainty is statistical in nature, and accounts for the contribution of background fluctuations to the fitted yields of ST $D^-_s$ mesons.
-The corresponding overall systematic uncertainty from all these sources is assigned to be 0.48\%.
+The effects due to the signal shape, the background shape, and the background fluctuation are 0.08\%, 0.12\%, and 0.46\%, respectively.
+The corresponding overall systematic uncertainty from all these sources is assigned to be 0.48\%, which is the quadrature sum of these three terms.